|- candidate number||10471|

 Main study parameters/endpoints:

-Primary outcome: Patient-Rated Wrist Evaluation score (PRWE).
-Seconday outcome: Disabitly Arm Shoulder Hand Score (DASH), quality of life (QoL SF-36), pain as indicated on a Visual Analogue Scale (VAS), Range of Motion (ROM), radiological outcome and complications.
+Primary outcome: Disability of the Arm, Shoulder and Hand (DASH) score.
+Seconday outcome: Patient-Rated Wrist Evaluation score (PRWE).
+Quality of life (QoL SF-36), pain as indicated on a Visual Analogue Scale (VAS), Range of Motion (ROM), radiological outcome and complications.

 Nature and extent of the burden and risks associated with participation, benefit and group relatedness: